 - Answers to frequently asked questions

-Uninsured motorist (UM) protects you against damages caused by a driver with no auto insurance.
+Uninsured motorist (UM) protects you against damages caused by motorists with no insurance.
 The key is that the person causing the accident doesn’t have coverage.
 UM also applies in a hit-and-run situation.

-An uninsured driver is someone who has no auto insurance of any kind.
+An uninsured motorist is someone who lacks coverage of any kind.
 As mentioned earlier, this policy includes hit-and-runs.
-Your provider would treat a hit-and-run as if an uninsured driver caused the accident.
+Your provider would treat a hit-and-run as if a driver without insurance caused the accident.

-Underinsured motorist (UIM) protects you if the at-fault driver has an insufficient amount of liability insurance to cover expenses.
-If you don’t have UM, you could end up paying for the costs yourself.
+Underinsured motorist (UIM) protects you if the at-fault driver has an insufficient amount of liability insurance to cover medical-related expenses.
+If you don’t have UIM, you could end up paying for these costs yourself.